-IBM's Information On Demand delivers a complete information management solution set on the market, enabling organizations to move from a project-based architecture to a flexible, service oriented architecture.
-IBM can deliver the complete combination of technology, skills, methodologies, and best practices needed to build this flexibility within organizations.
+IBM Software delivers a complete information management solution set on the market, enabling organisations to move from a project-based architecture to a flexible, service oriented architecture.
+IBM can deliver the complete combination of technology, skills, methodologies, and best practices needed to build this flexibility within organisations.

-IBM has the technologies.
-IBM has developed an extensive set of technology capabilities in the market, having built, acquired, and integrated a broad set of information management technologies.
+IBM has the technologies

+IBM has developed an extensive set of technology capabilities in the market having built, acquired, and integrated a broad set of information management technologies.